 Now this is where it gets interesting.
 Beyond the benefits of certification, participants identified four adjustments to how they would provide change management training for future initiatives.
 Your change peers suggest and recommend the following:

-Our philosophy is directly aligned to with what participants of the Best Practices in Change Management reported.
+Our philosophy is directly aligned with what participants of the Best Practices in Change Management study reported.
 Below we share with you the top five topics covered during training (information provided by participants of the 2016 edition of Best Practices in Change Management).

 Formal classroom trainings are beneficial for all levels, and by allocating enough time to assess knowledge gaps and training requirements, you can better provide the appropriate training for all roles within your organization.
-Customized role-specific trainings are recommended for project teams, executives, managers, supervisors, and employees.
+Customized role-specific trainings are recommended for project teams, executives, managers, supervisors and employees.
 But remember, attempts to build knowledge are only effective when the individuals want to engage in the change process and are seeking knowledge to help them be successful.
 Begin by building awareness and creating desire.
 After this, individuals will naturally seek the knowledge they require and engage in the training provided.

-To gain knowledge of change management theories, tools and application, we fully recommend change management certification.
+To gain knowledge of change management theories, tools and application, we recommend change management certification.
 We welcome you to join us in one of our upcoming Change Management Certification Programs.
 There we will provide you with a clear, formalized and proven methodology for effective change management.